18 Bird Names That Start With M

 1. Macaroni Penguin

-The first on my list of bird names that start with M is the macaroni penguin, a small species of penguin, one of six in the genus Eudyptes.
+The first on my list of bird names that start with M is the macaroni penguin, a small penguin species, one of six in the genus Eudyptes.

 It is found across much of Antarctica, typically on rocky coasts and ice-free areas close to open water, although it can also be found inland on some sub-Antarctic islands with cliffs or rock faces.